Vodeninja/alice_tts/README.md

 - Settings are saved to tts_config.json
 - Temporary files are automatically deleted after use

+## License

+This project is licensed under the MIT License with non-commercial use restriction.
+See the [LICENSE](LICENSE) file for details.

+For commercial use, please contact the author.

 ## Support the Project

 If you find this project useful, you can support its development: